rocky-linux/documentation/docs/guides/network/librenms_monitoring_server.md

 ![LibreNMS Database](../images/librenms_configure_database.png)

-Once you click that, if it comes back green, then you are ready to click the "Build Database" button.
+Once you click that, you can click the "Build Database" button if it comes back green.

 ![LibreNMS Database Status](../images/librenms_configure_database_status.png)

-Once that is complete, the third button will be active, which is "Create Admin User", so go ahead and click this.
+Once that is complete, the "Create Admin User" button will be active, so click this.
 You will be prompted for an admin user name.
 In our lab we are simply going to use "admin", and a password for that user.

-Make sure the password is secure and, again, log it somewhere safe, such as a password manager.
+Emsure the password is secure and, again, log it somewhere safe, such as a password manager.
 You'll also need to fill in the email address for the administrative user.
 Once all of that is completed, simply click the "Add User" button.

 ![LibreNMS Administrative User](../images/librenms_administrative_user.png)

-Once you do this, you'll be faced with a screen for "Finish Install."
+Once you do this, you will see a screen for "Finish Install."
 There should only be one item left to finish the install and that is a line that asks you to "validate your install".

 Click the link.
 Once you've done this and everything is successful, you'll be redirected to the login page.
 Login with your administrative user and password.